Frequently Asked Questions

 What collateral is acceptable to pledge for discount window or PSR purposes?

 The Federal Reserve Banks will consider accepting as discount window or PSR collateral any assets that meet regulatory standards for sound asset quality.
 A detailed listing of acceptability criteria is available in The Federal Reserve System's Collateral Guidelines [PDF; 193K].
-Depository institutions should direct questions regarding specific assets to discount window staff at its Reserve Bank.
+Depository institutions should direct questions regarding specific assets to discount window and payment system risk staff at its Reserve Bank.

 How can a depository institution monitor its collateral value on an ongoing basis?